How to Easily Decoupage a Glass Platter

 My Decoupage Inspiration

 The glass platter was part of the inspiration for this project.
-The color and design look came to me when I saw this package of placemats at the party store.
+The color and design for the platter came to me when I saw this package of paper placemats at the party store.
 I couldn’t resist these pretty placemats.
+Here is another pretty blue floral placemat option.

 Here are some of my earlier decoupage projects you should see: